 Constipation, defined as “infrequent or difficult bowel motions” is one of most common bowel problems reported in Hong Kong and across the world.

 You would generally be diagnosed with constipation if you have three or less bowel motions a week.
 However, this definition is open to interpretation.
 Natural medicine principles suggest that going more frequently – ideally once a day – can have profound effects on our general health, energy levels and vitality.

-Constipation is often aggravated - or even caused by - lifestyle factors like not drinking enough water, not eating enough fiber and not exercising enough.
-We recommend you try to address these factors if you are having problems passing regular stools.
-If they are not helpful, seek our assistance.
+Constipation is often caused or aggravated by lifestyle factors such as, not drinking enough water, not eating enough fibre, not exercising regularly.
+We would recommend addressing these areas first if you are experiencing problems passing regular stools.
+If however, the symptoms persist you should seek advice.

-Other common triggers for constipation include dietary sensitivities, pelvic floor issues and stress.
-Some forms of organ insufficiency – where your organs are not functioning properly – can contribute to your constipation.
-If you suspect this is the case, see one of our practitioners for a physical examination and functional medicine testing.
+Common triggers for constipation include dietary sensitivities, pelvic floor issues and stress.
+Some forms of organ insufficiency (where the organs are not functioning properly) can contribute to constipation.
+If you suspect this is the case, our practitioners can perform a physical examination and functional medicine testing.

 From an integrated perspective, constipation often responds well to a combination of treatments conducted in tandem.
 Natural medicine and homeopathy can help treat bacterial overgrowth and manage dietary considerations.
 Osteopathy can help realign the musculature of the bowel and colon so function can return to normal.